pi-star-2025/pi_star/gold_noise.md

 The white halos are the 14, seeing the fall down.
 Then the black time is the 15, which became the fall and hears it as "white noise".

+...

+What we call pleasure and easier is always "more white"

+What we call pain and work is always "more black"

+Interestingly endorphins are whiter dopamine.
+One is more pleasure (connecting to star), one is more soul (yourself).